le-christine/SEI/Week4/Lessons/5-Friday/7-Week-in-Review/README.md

 - Celebrate wins and highlights.
 - Gather feedback to improve teaching and lesson style.

-We've outlined two differeent formats that Week in Review can take depending on the needs of the group at that time.
+We've outlined two different formats that Week in Review can take depending on the needs of the group at that time.
 However, feel free to use a different format if you prefer!
 Each format takes roughly 1 hr.

 ----